 The TSP and IRAs are both great options for investors.
 This podcast walks you through the basics of these plans.
 Our guest, Robert Shaye, an active-duty Coast Guard member and a recent MBA graduate from UC Berkeley Haas.
 Shaye shares some excellent information about the TSP and investing.
 He explains how you can accomplish your retirement goals.

 Covered in this episode are topics including:

 - Why you should save for retirement.

-- How Robert helped a friend put over $450,000 back in her pocket by making some small changes to her retirement account.
+- How Shaye helped a friend put over $450,000 back in her pocket by making some small changes to her retirement account.

-- The differences between the Thrift Savings Plan and IRAs.
+- What the differences between the TSP and IRAs are.

-- The difference between Roth and Traditional Retirement accounts.
+- What the difference between Roth and traditional retirement accounts is.

-- Why the Roth IRA and Roth Thrift Savings Plan options are often the best choice for military members.
+- Why the Roth IRA and Roth TSP options are often the best choice for military members.

-- Roth IRA and Traditional IRA contribution limits.
+- What the Roth IRA and Traditional IRA contribution limits are.

 - Where you can open a Roth IRA.

 - How to get started investing, even if you don’t know how or where to get started.

 - What investment options are within the TSP, and how they differ from IRAs and other investment accounts.